Controversial Palestinian rappers banned from performing in Berlin | DW | 25.09.2019

 Diplomatic backlash

-As reported in the Jerusalem Post, Israel's ambassador to Germany, Jeremy Issacharoff, along with US ambassador in Berlin, Richard Grenell, demanded that the Wednesday performance be canceled.
+As reported in the Jerusalem Post, Israel's ambassador to Germany, Jeremy Issacharoff, along with US ambassador in Berlin Richard Grenell, have been demanding that the Wednesday performance be cancelled.

 "I appeal to the Berlin authorities to prevent this disturbing event at the Brandenburg Gate featuring antisemitic rhetoric," Issacharoff wrote.
 "Berlin should unite, not divide!"